Apennine Colossus

-The Apennine Colossus (Colosso dell'Appennino) is a stone statue, approximately 30 m high, in the estate of the Villa Demidoff in Vaglia, Tuscany in Italy.
-Giambologna (Flemish sculptor Jean de Boulogne) created the colossal figure, a personification of the Apennine mountains, in the late 1580s.
+The Apennine Colossus (Colosso dell'Appennino) is a stone statue, approximately 11 meters high, in the estate of the Villa Demidoff in Vaglia, Tuscany, Italy.
+Giambologna (Flemish sculptor Jean de Boulogne) created the colossal figure, a personification of the Apennine Mountains, in the late 1580s.
 It was constructed on the grounds of the Villa di Pratolino, a Renaissance villa that fell into disrepair and was replaced by the Villa Demidoff in the 1800s.

-Description of the sculpture
+Description

 The colossus is about 11 m high and is meant as a personification of the Apennine Mountains.
 It was the water source for the Pratolino, its fountains and secret water plays.
 The colossus has the appearance of an elderly man crouched at the shore of a lake and is surrounded by other sculptures depicting mythological themes from Ovid's Metamorphoses including Pegasus, Parnassus or Jupiter.
 It is presumed that Giambologna was inspired by the description of a mountain-like Atlas in Ovid's Metamorphoses, when he designed the figure of Apennine.
 Other sources cite the Atlas as described in the Aeneid of the Roman poet Virgil as an inspiration.
 With his left hand in front of him, the Apennine seems to squeeze the head of a sea monster through whose open mouth water emanates into the pond ahead of the statue.
 The stone colossus is depicted naked, with stalactites in the thick beard and long hair to show the metamorphosis of man and mountain, blending his body with the surrounding nature, populated by aquatic vegetation.
 The statue is described to originally have been emerging from its environment like being alive.
 The giant was able to sweat and weep over a network of water pipes.
 In the winter season, icicles would cover his body.
 The work was made of stone and plaster and appearing to be partially covered with moss and lichens.